 One's short and black [Gus], another tall and bronzed [Bob].
 The third is an ascetic looking, bespectacled individual with a full time job as pianist for the troupe [Eddie].
 Anyway, you get the idea.

-In August, the show was at the Penn Theater in Wilkes-Barre, Pennsylvania.
+On August 8, the show was at the Penn Theater in Wilkes-Barre, Pennsylvania.
+August 29 found it at the Roxy Theater in Manhattan.
+On September 26, it played the RKO Boston for four days.
 The week of October 4, it played the Buffalo Theater in Buffalo, New York.
 October 19 found it at the Lyric Theater in Indianapolis.
 The Rigoletto Trio was advertised as "Swinging The Classics".
 On October 29, the show opened at the Capitol Theater in Davenport, Iowa.
 Strangely, a November 6 ad for the Lyric Theater in Fitchburg, Massachusetts said "Rigoletto Trio - Bell-Boy, Porter and Laborer".
 I don't understand that, unless it was some other part of their act that was never otherwise mentioned.

 And that was the last mention ever of the Rigoletto Trio.
 In early 1941, they abandoned the name (because there was an acrobatic team called the Rigoletto Brothers) and became "Bob, Eddie and Gus".
 The Brooklyn Daily Eagle of February 14, 1941 told us: "Dave Martin's orchestra has returned to the Bermuda Terrace of the Hotel St. George.
 At the same place a Sepia trio named Bob, Eddie and Gus have moved into the Cafe Bar during the cocktail and supper hours."
 A photo of the guys from the same paper (March 1) was captioned "Bob, Eddie and Gus, three dusky entertainers who are heard nightly except Sunday in the St. George Cafe Bar during the cocktail and supper hours.
 Eddie plays the piano and sings baritone, Bob and Gus, the first and second tenors, sing operettas and comic spirituals."